Bogoti90/MERS-CoV-Meta-analysis/README.md

  MERS-CoV systematic review and Meta-analysis in Africa

 ## Overview
 This repository contains R code for analyzing MERS-CoV prevalence data in Africa, focusing on both dromedary camels and human cases.
-The analysis includes spatial distribution, temporal trends, and meta-analysis of seroprevalence data.
+The analysis includes spatial distribution, temporal trends, and meta-analysis of the prevalence data.

 ## Prerequisites
 Required R packages: